 Display defects have a critical impact on your users’ experience, potentially obstructing visualization and device operability.
 Additional considerations include image distortion and inconsistencies from eye to eye (color, angle, parallax), which can further impact user experience and result in eye strain or even motion sickness.

 It requires sophisticated inspection capabilities to achieve the product quality customers demand.
-Radiant Vision Systems is a pioneer in display testing for AR/VR technology, offering the highest spatial resolution in light and color measurement (to 43MP) for detecting, classifying, and preventing subtle light uniformity issues and pixel and sub-pixel defects.
+Radiant Vision Systems is a pioneer in display testing for AR/VR technology, offering the highest spatial resolution in light and color measurement for detecting, classifying, and preventing subtle light uniformity issues and pixel and sub-pixel defects.
 Radiant has developed inspection solutions that replicate the human eye’s visual response in a wide range of:

 - Visual experiences (immersive or see-through)